ENQUIRE NOW

 The findings from the Ancient Egypt project are also visible in the environment along with the children's findings - how did the project start?
 What have the children already learned from the project?
 The developmental process of the project is visible in the environment.
 It leads the children to reflect and review what they already know and have achieved, thus leading them to a higher level of development.

-At Huili Nursery Hangzhou, the environment has a unique educational meaning to the growth of each child.
-By creating a diversified environment at the nursery, we encourage Huili children to be inspired and let them feel trusted with a sense of belonging so they can explore the world around them.
+At Hiba Academy Hangzhou, the environment has a unique educational meaning to the growth of each child.
+By creating a diversified environment at the nursery, we encourage Hiba children to be inspired and let them feel trusted with a sense of belonging so they can explore the world around them.